Skip to content

 Access and Functional Needs

-People with access or functional needs may find some actions difficult to do.
-These are life-saving measures, and there are no substitutes.
-Exiting the dangerous situation is the best action.
+People with access or functional needs may find some actions difficult to perform.
+However, these are life-saving measures, and there are no substitutes.
+The best action is to exit the dangerous situation.
 Hiding is the next best.
 Fighting is a last resort.

 Drop, Cover, Hold On

-Drop, Cover, Hold On is a series of actions that helps protect one during an earthquake.
+Drop, Cover, Hold On is a series of actions that helps protect oneself during an earthquake.

 Hazard